tianzizhiming-svg/agentbridge/atlas/README.md

 ## What ATLAS Provides

-ATLAS provides machine-readable knowledge about China through standardized APIs and x402 micropayments.
+ATLAS provides China macro context for trading agents — the GDP, CPI, policy, and industry data that explains ADR volatility — through standardized APIs and x402 micropayments.

 ### Two Categories